 This leaves those in the industry in a puzzling position, where workers in these factories are put at risk amid growing profits.
 How are processed food plants dealing with this situation, and what can we learn to protect workers while retaining productivity and profitability?

-What We Know, How We’re Reacting
+What We Know, How the Prepared Meals Industry Reacting

 Shutdowns caused by the coronavirus have essentially shuttered all non-essential businesses in the United States.
 This has wreaked havoc for the food supply chain.
 Demand for poultry and livestock has plummeted as the market has shifted.
 Without kids in schools, for instance, the consumption of milk is at a severe low, and farmers have found themselves dumping out milk with nowhere to send it.